waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - 1F Path: A solid wall at x=4 divides the first floor, making the Sage at (3, 5) unreachable from the east.
 Defeating other Sages does not alter the layout.

 #### Route 33
 - Hiker Anthony is on this route.
-He gives his phone number instead of battling.
+He gives his phone number and has called to say there are lots of DUNSPARCE in DARK CAVE.

 #### Azalea Town
-- Hiker Anthony called to say there are lots of DUNSPARCE in DARK CAVE.

 #### Dark Cave (Violet Entrance)
 - **Discovery:** This entrance is a confirmed dead end.
 Even with Flash, the area is a small, isolated section completely blocked off by one-way ledges and walls, making further exploration impossible from this side.